Qualification Rules

 - Create a rule — define a new eligibility requirement at

-/qualification-rules/new. - Open a rule — review or adjust an existing rule at
+- Open a rule — review or edit an existing rule at

 Related

-- Pricing Rules — the same condition engine, used to set prices.
+- Pricing Rules — the same condition mechanism used to set prices.

-- Members — the people whose qualifications are checked.
+- Members — the people whose eligibility is checked.

-- Certificates — the credentials these rules can require.
+- Certificates & Licenses — the credentials these rules can require.

-- Dashboard — where unqualified assignments appear as alerts.
+- Dashboard — where failed rules appear as alerts.